 Get a callback now:

-The Vuzix M4000 is a pair of AR glasses specially designed for use in production, warehouse logistics and field service to meet the requirements of Industry 4.0.
+is a pair of AR glasses specially designed for use in production, warehouse logistics and field service to meet the requirements of Industry 4.0.
 With this, Vuzix competes with Google and its Smart Glasses.
-Similar to Google’s data glasses, the Vuzix M4000 has an excellent camera that takes videos in 4K resolution and photos at 12.8 MP.
-In addition, the Vuzix 4000 is one of the rugged smart glasses that is secured against drops from a height of 2 meters and has an IP67 certification, so the data glasses also pass the endurance test in outdoor areas in bad weather.
+Similar to Google’s smart glasses, the Vuzix M4000 has an excellent camera that takes videos in 4K resolution and photos at 12.8 MP.
+In addition, the Vuzix 4000 is one of the rugged smart glasses that is secured against drops from a height of 2 meters and has an IP67 certification, so the smart glasses also pass the endurance test in outdoor areas in bad weather.
 Weighing only 190 grams, these smart glasses are very light and thus comfortable to wear.

 Head-mounted displays got their start not in the professional, but in the consumer sector.
 In gaming and media, large companies have been experimenting with VR and AR glasses for a long time.